SoftFever/OrcaSlicer/doc/Localization_guide.md

 When you have Catalog to translation open POT or PO file in PoEdit and start translating.

-## General guidelines for Bambu Studio translators
+## General guidelines for Orca Slicer translators

 - We recommend using *PoEdit* application for translation (as described above).
 It will help you eliminate most punctuation errors and will show you strings with "random" translations (if the fuzzy parameter was used).

 - To check how the translated text looks on the UI elements, test it :) If you use *PoEdit*, all you need to do is save the file.
 At this point, a MO file will be created.
-Rename it Bambu Studio.mo, and you can run Bambu Studio (see above).
+Rename it Orca Slicer.mo, and you can run Orca Slicer (see above).

-- If you see an encoding error (garbage characters instead of Unicode) somewhere in Bambu Studio, report it.
+- If you see an encoding error (garbage characters instead of Unicode) somewhere in Orca Slicer, report it.
 It is likely not a problem of your translation, but a bug in the software.

 - See on which UI elements the translated phrase will be used.
 Especially if it's a button, it is very important to decide on the translation and not write alternative translations in parentheses, as this will significantly increase the width of the button, which is sometimes highly undesirable: